 Description: The use of experiments to study and influence politics is widespread and growing, partly because they can give conclusive results not possible with surveys or other data.
 No longer confined to the lab, political scientists and campaign operatives use new technology to conduct experiments on thousands of voters in real elections.
 Massive political experiments have been conducted on Facebook, by mail and telephone, but is it ethical to influence politics in pursuit of new knowledge?
 What have experiments taught us about voting, race, and representation in America?
 This class will cover these and other aspects of using experiments in politics.

-Applied Quantitative Analysis (Spring 2016 with Prof. Wasow)
+Applied Quantitative Analysis II (Spring 2016 with Prof. Wasow)

 Description: In a world awash in data, how can we distinguish signals from noise?
 This course focuses on developing an intuition for statistics and applying it through data analysis, regression models and a final project.
 We will wrestle with what makes a good research question, play with data to see how statistical methods can help us make sense of real world concerns, and work at communicating quantitative findings clearly to broad audiences.
 Particular attention will be paid to applying these techniques in Junior Papers and Senior Theses.
 Coursework involves using the R statistical platform.

 The Mass Media, Social Media, and American Politics (Fall 2017 with Prof. Guess)